Townhouse: 343 State Street

 There are 567 street trees within a block of 343 State St.

 Townhouse: 343 State Street is a 3-floor, 3-unit Two-Family Dwelling in Brooklyn's Boerum Hill.

 Building records show 4 construction or renovation projects at Townhouse: 343 State Street since 2003.
-As for neighborhood change, records show 0 demolitions and 2 new building developments in the area within the past year.
+As for neighborhood change, records show 4 demolitions and 1 new building development in the area within the past year.